JunedConnect/project-url-shortener/README.md

    - This creates the initial version of the app

 2. **Deploy Infrastructure**
-     **Choose one environment** (`dev` or `prod`) and stick with it throughout the deployment
    - Go to GitHub Actions → Terraform Plan → Run workflow
+        - **Choose one environment** (`dev` or `prod`) and stick with it throughout the deployment
         - **Review the plan** to ensure everything looks correct
    - Go to GitHub Actions → Terraform Apply → Run workflow
+        - **Choose the same environment** that you chose in the Terraform Plan above
     - This sets up the AWS Infrastructure, including ECS service with the InitialBlue image

 3. **Build and Push FinalGreen Image**
    - Go to GitHub Actions → Docker Build & Push → Run workflow